 WHAT WE DO

-Founded in March 2013, Youth Legal is a community resource providing services specificlly for young people in Wandworth.
+Founded in March 2013, Youth Legal is a community resource providing services specifically for young people between 16 and 25 in Wandsworth.
 Youth Legal offers free legal advice at its office is based at Devas Club close to Clapham Common and Clapham Junction.
-Our legal advice line providing telephone advice to individuals and advisors, and Public Legal Education to young people and advice and support workers through training sessions and seminars.
+Our legal advice line provides telephone advice to individuals and advisors, and Public Legal Education to young people and families with children, and advice and support workers through training sessions and seminars.

 PRINCIPLE AREAS OF LEGAL WORK:

 DEBT AND MONEY ADVICE

 Basic, non-specialist advice on welfare benefits issues relating to disability, employment support allowance, housing benefit and rights of residence in relation to our Housing and Community Care cases.
 If specialist advice is required, we refer out.

 MEET THE TEAM